greenore/deep-learning-project/setup/README.md

 ### Create instance

-- Search for “EC2” in the search bar.
+Search for “EC2” in the search bar.
 Click on “EC2” to start the EC2 wizard.
-- Click on the big blue “Launch instance” button

 #### Step 1
 ![screen 1](/setup/img/step1.png "Screenshot 1")